 Presence of a card-less CA system in parallel with card based CA systems leading to complex signaling schemes

-The 3th party CAS can only be used on the network
+The 3th party CAS can only be used on the Wyre network

-is using common tier encryption for VoD services.
+Wyre is using common tier encryption for VoD services.
 In such a tier based scrambling mechanism, all services on the QAM are encrypted using the same access criteria.

 DTV MPTS Services